slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-7/packetizer_raw_output.md

 Either adopt a different response code for transient pre-ENABLE failures or adjust the definition of [CANNOT] so that its use is consistent with RFC 5530.

+**Severity:** Medium
+  *Basis:* Misusing a permanent failure code for a temporary condition may lead clients to improperly cease retrying recoverable commands, harming interoperability.

+**Confidence:** High

 ---